UDI – Unique Device Identification

 Automatic reading

-of the products unique identification and the production information normally required for a medical device.
+of the product’s unique identifier and the production information that should normally be present for a medical device.

 AIDC, Automatic Identification and Data Capture.With reading equipment automatically read from data carriers such as GS1-128, GS1 Datamatrix, EPC/RFID containing GTIN and production information.
 When production information is not on the product, GTIN can be read from barcode EAN 13.

-Item data linked to the unique identification should be stored in a database and shared with those who need access to that data
+Item data linked to the unique identifier should be stored in a database and shared with those who need access to this data

-Unique Device Identification Database, i.e. Database GUDID in the US,
+Unique Device Identification Database, i.e. GUDID database in the USA,

 With GDSN, data can be transferred to the European database EUDAMED.
 GDSN, (Global Data Syncronisation Network) is a standard for independent item databases developed by users of the GS1 standard to obtain a common standard of describing item data and communicating item data in this global network.